-The Early Literacy Skills Programme (ELSP) is a wave 2 literacy intervention for year 1 and 2 children who are not at age-related expectations in reading, writing and phonics.
-It will enable pupils to catch up with their peers and reach age-expected levels within 20 weeks of daily, intensive, one-to-one intervention.
-The ELSP sees an average 8.7 months progress across all children receiving intervention as part of the training programme.
-Run by Louise Harding, Reading Recovery Teacher Leader
+The Early Literacy Skills Programme (ELSP) is a wave 2 literacy intervention for six-year olds who are not at age-related expectations in reading, writing and phonics.
+It will enable pupils to catch up with their peers and reach age-expected levels within 10 weeks of daily, intensive, one-to-one intervention.
+In its first year, the ELSP saw an average 8.7 months progress across all children receiving intervention as part of the training programme.

 Why should I attend?